Professor Chris O’Brien (1969)

 He was the author of over one hundred scientific papers and 17 book chapters and he has been honoured with invitations to many countries and institutions as a visiting professor and guest lecturer, including invitations to give numerous prestigious named lectures including the Hayes Martin Lecture in Washington in 2004, the Eugene Myers International Lecture in Los Angeles 2005, the inaugural Jatin P Shah Lecture in Prague2006 and the Semon Lecture in London 2006.
 He was also made an Honorary Fellow of the Royal College of Surgeons of England in recognition of his contribution to the training of young British surgeons.

 In 1998 he founded the Australian and New Zealand Head and Neck Society was president in 2004.
-The Society continues to flourish and will hold its 12th Annual Scientific Meeting in 2010.
+The Society continues to flourish.
 The Society also offers The Chris O’Brien Travelling Fellowship.

 He was also a member of the American Head and Neck Society and was the first non-American to be invited to join its Council.